thejud/text-processing-cookbook/README.md

 ## TRANSFORMATION

 perl is my tool of choice for many line-oriented transformations.
-It's worth learning a few tricks, and invensting some time one or more of perl, sed or awk.
+It's worth learning a few tricks, and investing some time with one or more of perl, sed or awk.

 ### General transformation with perl -pE and -nE